We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 Black tea still mainly originates from China, India and Sri Lanka.
 In fact, in the case of India and Sri Lanka, it’s these locations that give the different types their names.
 Assam and Darjeeling are regions, whereas Ceylon is a historic name for Sri Lanka.

 Green tea is native to China and India, but we’re seeing growth in Japan, South America and Europe too.
 However, it’s most strongly associated with China as it is grown all over the country and has been used for centuries in medicine and culture.
+Nevertheless, green tea is also a mainstay in any tea shop in the west and also in many restaurants.

 Intrinsic to most tea leaf processing is oxidation.
 This is the exposure of enzymes in the leaves to oxygen, which happens when they are broken or split in any way.
 The result of oxidation is a darker color.
+You can do this at home if you go out and buy your own tea leaves.

 Black tea is the darkest of all the teas because it is the most oxidized.